 During the administration of Ms. Mary Lenahan (Cawley) from 1981-2002, the program first received the National League for Nursing Accreditation status in 1990.
-From 2002 to 2018 the program was under the leadership of Mrs. Mary Beth Pacuska, M.S.N., the program has seen its greatest growth in size and technology.
-In order to again meet the need in a time of crisis, two (2) classes per year are accepted with approximately 100 graduates per year entering the work force.
-In 2008 the Wilkes-Barre Area Vocational Technical School was renamed the Wilkes-Barre Area Career and Technical Center.
+From 2002 to 2018 the program was under the leadership of Mary Beth Pacuska, MSN and is currently under the leadership of Gail Holby, BSRN.
+In order to continually meet the demand for nurses, two (2) classes per year are accepted with approximately 80 graduates per year entering the work force.
+Today, the Practical Nursing Program has a staff of full-time MSN, BSN, and MS prepared faculty members and multiple part-time instructors.

-More than 3,500 students have graduated from the Practical Nursing Program since its inception.
-These graduates have proudly represented the practical nursing program in our community by serving in a variety of healthcare settings.
-Currently, the Practical Nursing Program is rated as one of the finest entry-level nursing programs in the community and is accredited by the Accreditation Commission for Education in Nursing.
+More than 3,800 students have graduated from the Practical Nursing Program.
+These graduates have proudly represented the Practical Nursing Program in our community by serving in a variety of healthcare settings.
+Currently, the Practical Nursing Program is approved by the PA State Board of Nursing and fully accredited by the ACEN.

 © 2024 Wilkes-Barre Area Career and Technical Center Nursing Program.
 All rights reserved.